omrilotan/do/README.md

 Here are some fun things to do while you're at it.
 Draw a [random, easy activity](https://doowat.net/en/).
 Save your favourites.

 Feel free to contribute!
-[Make a suggestion](https://github.com/omrilotan/doowat/issues/new?template=susuggestion.md) - I will be grateful 🤩.
+[Suggest an activity](https://github.com/omrilotan/doowat/issues/new/choose) - that could be awesome 🤩.